Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 Through this simple chart, we can see the alliances, enmities and oppositions each of the intermediate gods represent in this microcosm of theology.
 Unlike the Gods of the Octagram, however, this diagram serves no other purpose than educational - these gods are not standing on top of some form of medium evil!
 At least, let us hope so, as they have seemingly vanished.

 ## Lesser Deities
 One of the more fascinating finds I discovered on my journeys was tucked away in an old book I purchased from a merchant I met on the road during one of my many trips to Deochs Temple.
 Folded neatly and stuffed in the back of the book, there was a chart of several lesser deities that are bound in service to the Gods of the Octagram.
 In several detailed diagrams, the unknown author described both their relation and function!
-Even more exciting was to discover that these deities seemingly matched up to the various sects described by Aphrodite’s [_Sects of Temuairan Faith_](../../../loures/Philosophy/Aphrodite-Sects-of-Temuairan-Faith.md):
+Even more exciting was to discover that these deities seemingly matched up to the various sects described by Aphrodite’s [_"Sects of Temuairan Faith"_](../../../loures/Philosophy/Aphrodite-Sects-of-Temuairan-Faith.md):

 |Name|Influence|Symbol|Servitor To|Trinity|
 |-|-|-|-|-|